 Bipolar Disorder

-During your consultation you will be able to discuss your unique circumstances and what kind of relief you are looking for.
+During your consultation, you will discuss your unique circumstances and what kind of relief you are looking for.
 Our licensed professional will be able to cater your ketamine concierge treatment to your specific needs.

 Ketamine is administered via infusion over 40 - 60 minutes.
 A licensed social worker will help you navigate through this one-on-one treatment.
-Ketamine has almost immediate effects, and although patients may experience an altered state of mind you will maintain consciousness and be able to speak.
+Ketamine has almost immediate effects, and although patients may experience an altered state of mind, you will maintain consciousness and be able to speak.
 Typically a series of 6 sessions is recommended for full treatment.
 Lozenge Ketamine treatment is also available.

 Concierge Service Cost

 Most insurance companies will not cover the cost of Ketamine concierge service.
 The cost of Ketamine treatment will vary per patient as this form of therapy is highly customizable and tailored to each person individually.
-The best way to know what the cost of Ketamine treatment will be for you is to speak directly with Theory & Method.
+The best way to know the cost of Ketamine treatment will be for you is to speak directly with Theory & Method.
 Group rates for concierge service are also available upon request.

 Ketamine Treatment with Therapeutic Alternatives: Theory & Method

-At Therapeutic Alternatives with Theory & Method we prioritize your comfort and safety.
+At Therapeutic Alternatives with Theory & Method, we prioritize your comfort and safety.
 We believe strongly that Ketamine has the potential to improve mental and physical wellness.
-Austin, our board-certified nurse practitioner and Candace, our licensed mental health professional work together to provide maximum healing potential.
-Both our providers are trained in emotion-focused ketamine-assisted psychotherapy, and both Candace and Austin have substantial experience working with mental health.
+Austin, our board-certified nurse practitioner, and Candace, our licensed mental health professional, work together to provide maximum healing potential.
+Both our providers are trained in emotion-focused ketamine-assisted psychotherapy.
+Candace and Austin have substantial experience working with mental health.

 At-home Ketamine Treatment Near Me

-Learn more about Ketamine concierge services available today by contacting Theory and Method directly.
-Therapeutic Alternatives at Theory & Method is the premiere provider of Ketamine in Salt Lake City, Utah.
+Therapeutic Alternatives at Theory & Method is the premier provider of Ketamine in Salt Lake City, Utah.
 We are dedicated to providing this new form of therapy not only to all those in Salt Lake City, but also to men and women throughout the Salt Lake valley.
-Men and women in Draper, South Jordan, West Jordan, Sandy, Ogden, Holladay, Cottonwood Heights, and even for those in Cedar City, St. George, and as far as Las Vegas can should contact Theory & Method to learn about options for their own personal concierge service.
+Men and women in Draper, South Jordan, West Jordan, Sandy, Ogden, Holladay, Cottonwood Heights, and even for those in Cedar City, St. George, and as far as Las Vegas can contact Theory & Method to learn about options for their own personal concierge service.
 Call 385-685-1410 today to schedule your consultation!
+Learn more about Ketamine concierge services available today by contacting Theory and Method directly.